SPECIAL EFFECTS ENGINEER.

 The world of Arduino's

-I wanted some digital gauges for my pickup truck, so I decided to learn the Arduino programming system.
+Many years back, I wanted some digital gauges for my pickup truck, so I decided to learn the Arduino programming system.

 I purchased a selection of cheap LCD screens off of Ebay and away we went.